 - 1.1 This Addendum III is being issued by the City of Vancouver and the City of Surrey (the "Cities") pursuant to the Smart Cities Challenge Call for Innovation issued by the Cities on February 2, 2018 (the "CFI").
-Through this Addendum III, the Cities are interested in selecting an entity (each in this Addendum, a "Proposal") with the capability and experience to efficiently and cost-effectively meet the requirements described in this Addendum III. - 1.2 The Cities expects to select a Proponent to enter into contract negotiations.
+Through this Addendum III, the Cities are interested in selecting an entity (each in this Addendum, a "Proponent") that submits a proposal (each in this Addendum, a "Proposal") with the capability and experience to efficiently and cost-effectively meet the requirements described in this Addendum III. - 1.2 The Cities expects to select a Proponent to enter into contract negotiations.
 However, the Cities may: (i) decline to select any Proponent; (ii) decline to enter into any agreement; (iii) select multiple Proponents for negotiation; or (iv) enter into one or more agreements respecting the subject matter of Addendum III with one or more Proponents or other entities at any time.
 The Cities may also terminate Addendum III at any time.